psychospace/psychospace.info/✼ Credits.md

  Though I can't assure every contributor is compensated, contributions are credited accordingly below.

 ## Authors
 The following users have graciously dedicated their time to working on this wiki.
 Some have authored pages entirely and contributed them, while others have offered edits which improve the experience.
-I greatly appreciate the work of all volunteers.
+I greatly appreciate and welcome the work of all volunteers.

 >[!|ttl-l no-i clean]- CombustibleToast
 >- [[Silver (XI)]]